dylanachmad/project-profiling-customer-dylan/README.md

 Through the clustering results, three groups of customers were found with the main proportion in cluster 1 having dominant criteria, such as non-fix income type (71.30%) and age 18-45 years (80.61%).
 These results provide more targeted recommendations for telemarketing product offerings.

 ## File
-- `Project_Report.pdf`: Contains the full project report.
+- `Sistem Rekomendasi Penawaran Produk Melalui Profiling Customer.pdf`: Contains the full project report.